JosephBanham/bt-react-test/README.md

 If you find anything wrong with this App, or just want to send a nice compliment, email me at _**joseph.gribble@ee.co.uk**_.

 # Changelog
+- v1.1.2 - Limited the maximum number of characters pulled from an article to be 150.
 - v1.1.1 - URL click fix.
 - v1.1.0 - SCSS Conversion - New Minor version as a result.
 - v1.0.0 - Initial Commit.